Kotlet aka Persian meat patties are one of a kind and an all-time favorite. They are crispy on the outside and juicy on the inside!

 - 3 tbsp. flour

 - Grate the onion.
 Squeeze it very hard and dispose all the juice.
-(The juice will make the patties fall apart)
+(The juice will make the patties fall apart).
+Peel and grate the potato as well.

 - Mix the grated onion with ground beef.